Laboratory automation: Low-cost laboratory automation

 A large obstacle to the implementation of automation in laboratories has been its high cost.
 Many laboratory instruments are very expensive.
 This is justifiable in many cases, as such equipment can perform very specific tasks employing cutting-edge technology.
 However, there are devices employed in the laboratory that are not highly technological but still are very expensive.
-This is the case of many automated devices, which perform tasks that could easily be done by simple and low-cost devices like simple robotic arms, universal (open-source) electronic modules, or 3D printers.
+This is the case of many automated devices, which perform tasks that could easily be done by simple and low-cost devices like simple robotic arms, universal (open-source) electronic modules, Lego Mindstorms, or 3D printers.

 So far, using such low-cost devices together with laboratory equipment was considered to be very difficult.
 However, it has been demonstrated that such low-cost devices can substitute without problems the standard machines used in laboratory.
 It can be anticipated that more laboratories will take advantage of this new reality as low-cost automation is very attractive for laboratories.

 A technology that enables the integration of any machine regardless of their brand is scripting, more specifically, scripting involving the control of mouse clicks and keyboard entries, like AutoIt.
 By timing clicks and keyboard inputs, different software interfaces controlling different devices can be perfectly synchronized.